VoordeMensen/wordpress-plugin/readme.txt

 == Changelog ==

+= 2.0.13 =
+Adding session management using session id's aquired from the VoordeMensen server, making the plugin compatible with caching plugins.

 = 2.0.12 =
-Initial public release in the WordPress Plugin directory
+Initial public release

 = 1.0.10 =
 * Initial release